England squad: Declan Rice earns first call-up for Euro 2020 qualifiers | Goal.com

 However, after a string of impressive performances for club side West Ham he has earned his spot in England's squad for the upcoming games.

-The 20-year-old played three times for Ireland, but all three appearances were in friendly matches meaning his is still eligible to play for the Three Lions.
+The 20-year-old played three times for Ireland, but all three appearances were in friendly matches meaning he is still eligible to play for the Three Lions.

 He joins the likes of Tom Heaton, Callum Wilson and Jadon Sancho in a young England squad who will be looking to kickstart the nation's European Championships qualifying campaign in winning style.

-Sancho keeps his place in the squad after more impressive performance in the Bundesliga for Borussia Dortmund.
+Sancho keeps his place in the squad after a series of impressive performances in the Bundesliga for Borussia Dortmund.

 The 18-year-old winger has racked up nine goals and 11 assists in all competitions this season for Lucien Favre's side.